-Programme Code:10 Bachelor of Computer Applications Title Of The Paper: Core Paper 13 -Web Designing Batch Hours / Week Total Hours Credits 2021-2022 6 90 4
+Programme Code:10 Bachelor of Computer Applications Title of the Paper Core Paper 13 -Web Designing Batch 2022-2023 Hours / Week 6 Total Hours 90 Credits 5

 - 1. To understand website development in a user friendly manner. - 2.
-To improve the visual design and content structuring. - 3.
+To improve the visualdesign and content structuring. - 3.
 To understand the concept of Bootstrap to develop their web development skill.

 CO1 Understanding the use of HTML tags.
 CO2 Acquiring knowledge of Cascading Style Sheet. to K5 CO3 Analyzing the concepts of JavaScript.
-K1 to CO4 Applying the knowledge to perform calculations using various operators and built-in functions.
-CO5 Evaluate the web application using HTML,CSS,JavaScript and BootStrap
+K1 t CO4 Applying the knowledge to perform calculations using various operators and built-in functions.
+CO5 Evaluate the web application using HTML, CSS, JavaScript and Bootstrap.